Timothy Corrigan (interior designer): Restoration

 In spring of 2018, he purchased the Chateau de la Chevallerie, and began the renovation process, overseeing it remotely during the Covid-19 travel ban.

 Licensing

-Corrigan designed an integrated line of fabrics, trims, furniture, and floor covering, introduced in 2014.
-He has designed two tabletop collections for a porcelain manufacturer, a collection of high-end bathroom fittings and accessories, a wallcovering collection, and a passementerie collection.
+Corrigan has designed several licensed collections.
+The first collection, introduced in 2014, was an integrated line of fabrics, trims, furniture, and floor coverings for Schumacher.
+He went on to design two additional collections for the brand, including wallpaper.
+He has designed three tabletop collections for Royal Limoges, a collection of high-end bathroom fittings and accessories for THG Paris, a wallcovering collection for Fromental, and two passementerie collections for Samuel & Sons Timothy has designed several collections of performance fabrics and rugs for Perennials.
+He designed a collection of hide rugs for Kyle Bunting.
+He has designed luxury linens, bath, and tabletop collections for Dea Fine Linens.

-His projects include designs for luxury performance fabrics and rugs, and hide rugs for Kyle Bunting.
+His collection for THG Paris was exhibited at the Musée des Arts Décoratifs in 2025 as part of the centennial exhibit of Art Deco.

 Press

 Corrigan has been featured in publications including The Times, The Wall Street Journal, Architectural Digest, Elle Décor, Point de vue, The New York Times, InStyle, Traditional Home, and Town & Country.
 He has also appeared on national and international television, including on HGTV’s Million Dollar Rooms, HGTV’s Top Ten, LXTV’s International Open House – Paris, and Extra.
 He was chosen to design the Architectural Digest green room at the 59th Primetime Emmy Awards.